facebookresearch/Ego4d/ego4d/research/clep/README.md

 Also add `pre_config.slurm_config.run_locally=1` to run the preprocessing on a non-slurm cluster.

 Valid preprocessing options are:
+- `ego4d_narr`
+    - Extracts narration embeddings and saves via `torch.save`
 - `ego4d_features`
     - Converts the features to HDF5
-- `ego4d_narr`
-    - Extracts narration embeddings and saves via `torch.save`
-    - TODO: convert to HDF5
 - `k400`
     - Extracts features from Kinetics and
 - `ego_charade`